Asset Giant

 You can also reserve assets for a project straight from the Calendar (find it in the main menu, and under Manage on a phone):

-- + New booking reserves a single asset.
-Search for and select the asset, then under Assign to choose the Project (you can also add a Client, Location or User).
+• New booking handles both a single asset and a whole kit — you don’t pick which up front.
+Tick one asset or twenty, then under Assign to choose the Project (you can also add a Client, Location or User).
 Set the dates and status, and save.

 Either way, the key step is choosing the Project in the booking’s Assign to section — that’s what ties the reservation to the job.